 FINAL PORTFOLIO AND REFLECTION

-2) A Final Reflection
+and 2) A Final Reflection

 If you get anything from this term, I hope it’s the idea that composing isn’t just for college – it’s a tool you use in community, personal, and professional situations as well.
 And once you learn how to analyze a rhetorical situation, you can start to figure out what someone wants you to write no matter what the situation.

 For each revised unit, you’ll need to add a paragraph at the beginning explaining what you did to revise it and why (or didn’t, and why not).
 You need to mention what you got from the feedback you received (from me and from your colleagues).
 You also need to explain why you either incorporated what we said or didn’t, and why.
 For unit three, you’ll need to add a paragraph at the beginning explaining what you would do to revise it– if you had the time.
+I will be taking the grade your revised version of your essays as the final grade in the portfolio.
+Think of it as another fresh chance at a good grade, as long as you put in the work.

 The Final Reflection